gunayus/elastic-workshop/README.md

 ![kibana dev tools console](/doc/kibana_dev_tools_console.png?raw=true)

-in order to execute a specific request just click on the send request (play) button to the right of the top line of the command
+in order to execute a specific request just click on the send request (play) button to the right of the first line of the command

 ![kibana dev tool send request](/doc/kibana_dev_tools_send_request.png?raw=true)

+in order to list the existing indices in elastic search just run this command

+`GET /_cat/indices?v
+`